 That’s exactly what we offer with our NAD DIX, specially formulated for endurance athletes.
 Our NAD stands out for its exceptional quality and 99.9% purity, certified by independent laboratories (GMP and HACCP certifications).

-We use a unique enzymatic process that ensures optimal bioavailability, essential to replicate the study results like Liao’s showing a 30% improvement in aerobic capacity.
+We use a unique enzymatic process that ensures optimal bioavailability, essential for replicating study results like Liao’s showing a 30% improvement in aerobic capacity.

 To be completely transparent with you: the scientific studies we analyzed used high-purity NAD, like the one we offer.